About Cage Match

 I don’t know some of these characters at all.

 That’s not a question.
-But hey, show up on March 6th to read the Round 1 matches and you can learn about them!
+But don’t worry, we’ve got you covered: here’s a primer on all the first round characters.
+Show up on March 5th to read the Round 1 matches and you can learn even more about them!
 Reading is magical that way.
-But to make it even MORE magical, we’ll be kicking off a sweeps where you can win a library of books featuring all 32 characters.
+But to make it even MORE magical, we’re running a sweeps where you can win a library of books featuring all 32 characters plus some nerdy swag courtesy of Geek Fuel.
+Enter here!

 Who do I complain to about the seeding?